uoitwebteam/xmodule/README.md

 Documentation
 =============

 ...is still pending, but in the meantime there are some very basic auto-generated docs that can be found in the [`/docs`](/docs) folder of this repository.
-Documentation can be regenerated on viewed using the included Composer scripts:
+Documentation can be regenerated or viewed using the included Composer scripts:

 ```sh
 # regenerate